The basics of Estonian immigration

 EU/EEA Citizens: Do not require a residence permit but must register their place of residence if staying longer than three months.

-Non-EU Citizens: Need a residence permit for employment, which is typically employer-sponsored.
-The employer must prove that the position could not be filled by an EU citizen.
+Non-EU Citizens: Need a residence permit or a visa for employment, which is typically employer-sponsored.
+The employer can also be the applicant's own company.

 Start-up Visa: Estonia has a special visa for entrepreneurs looking to establish an innovative start-up.
 The application process involves approval from the Estonian Start-up Committee.